ARMmbed/mbed-client/docs/Introduction.md

 - Less Than (lt)
 - Step (st)

-mbed DS sets the endpoint attribute values that are used to determine when the endpoint sends the Resource value to the server.
+mbed Device Server sets the endpoint attribute values that are used to determine when the endpoint sends the Resource value to the server.

-Check the LWM2M specification for details of all the possible **Write Attributes** defined for different types of Objects and Resources.
+Check the [LWM2M Specification](http://technical.openmobilealliance.org/Technical/technical-information/release-program/current-releases/oma-lightweightm2m-v1-0) for details of all the possible **Write Attributes** defined for different types of Objects and Resources.

-### Execute
+#### The Execute operation

-mbed DS uses the **Execute** operation to perform an action.
+mbed Device Server uses the **Execute** operation to perform an action.
 This operation can only be performed on individual Resources.

 **Note:** The client **must** return an error when the **Execute** operation is received for Object Instances or Resource Instances.

-Here is an implementation example for the **Execute** operation:
+Here is an implementation example for the **Execute** operation.
+This function is called when the client receives the `POST` request for this resource from mbed Device Server:

 ```
 #include "mbed-client/m2mobject.h"